Category: Travel Info

 Private Taxi tours

 A Cozumel Taxi Tour aka “private tour” is something a lot of people don’t know about.
 You can actually hire a regular taxi driver by the hour to be your private chauffeur for the day.
-These are a great way to pack a lot of experiences in a single day even if your on a cruise ship.
-Beach, food, tasting, mayana ruin, and watersports activity all for a flat price.
+These are a great way to pack a lot of experiences in a single day even if you’re on a cruise ship.
+Beach, food, tasting, Mayana ruin, and watersports activity all for a flat price.
 At Jet Ski Cozumel we offer two types of Private Tours

 A digital flyer for two Cozumel taxi tour options provided by jet ski Cozumel showing prices and what's included